pjotrp/bioruby-alignment/doc/bio-alignment-design.md

 ```

 where aln2 is a copy (of aln) with columns removed that were marked for
 deletion.
-I.e. ''Functional programming in Ruby.''
-If functions can be easily
+In other words, we apply ''Functional programming in Ruby.''
+If
-'piped', and code can be easily copy and pasted into different
+functions can be easily 'piped', and code can be easily copy and pasted into
-algorithms, it is likely that the module is written in a
+different algorithms, it is likely that the module is written in a functional
-functional style.
+style.

 Copyright (C) 2012 Pjotr Prins <pjotr.prins@thebird.nl>